brandonschabell/daskeyboard-applet-circleci/README.md

 ## Example

-The F3 key in the image below is red because the build of the repo `q-desktop` is failing.
+The F3 key in the image below is red because the build of the repo `event-recommendation` is failing.
 ![CircleCI on a Das Keybaord Q](assets/image.png "Das Keyboard CircleCI applet")

 ## Installation